 Most coolers are good at keeping their contents cold for a few hours.
 This is enough for most occasions, but if the duration is an important consideration, you will need more.
 Long-term coolers require more insulation to keep temperatures down.
 The Igloo Quick and Cool is a top pick anytime you want a cooler for an all-day trip or party.

 Using a polyurethane hardshell, the Quick and Cool is well insulated for extended use.
-The lid sports a solid latch and quick access hatch on the top.
-For people... looking for a drink or snack, the hatch is a perfect addition that minimizes temperature loss.
+The lid sports a solid latch, and reviewers love the addition of the quick-access hatch on the top, making the retrieval of everything from snacks and drinks to fish bait easy.
+It also minimizes temperature loss.